 Education plays a very important role in shaping up a child’s mind.
 Early formative years are the best time to imprint deep, meaningful thoughts and connections about breaking stereotypes, by providing children a gender-neutral education through arts, drama, musical, and other formal and informal curricula.
 The aim of such education should be to train young minds to question, challenge, and counter what they see in society, at home or on TV.

 Traditional education curriculum at the elementary and middle school should be carefully designed with a strong gender lens, so that children are not exposed to any gender stereotypes, and they are able to unlearn some of the gender norms and roles they experience outside the school, suggesting the importance of introducing gender education In early childhood.

 Early educational intervention in shifting the ways one handle powers, breaking the connection between masculinity and violence, encouraging boys to share household responsibilities and girls to take up leadership roles, ensuring equal access to opportunities between boys and girls, breaking the stereotype of gender-specific sports, toys, and education could make a huge impact on the gender equality and women’s empowerment of a country.

 Sometimes informal education in the form of role-playing, art, debate, or drama can effectively tap the subconscious mind of children, without them having to deal with the stress of traditional learning.
 Yet the lessons often leave a deep and long-lasting impression in their minds.

 Educating the Educators First

 Teachers and educators play very important roles in helping young children unlearn societal expectations or norms.
-Educational programs are designed specifically for young kids to reverse gender narratives and gender stereotypes they experience in their day to day lives.

 Gender Education in the Present Education System